parsidev/gompose/README.md

 # Gompose

 **Gompose** is a Go framework for quickly building RESTful APIs with support for multiple HTTP engines and databases (Postgres, MongoDB, etc).
-It provides features like CRUD handlers, entity hooks and middlewares.
+It provides features like CRUD handlers, entity hooks, middlewares, authentication, i18n, and automatic Swagger documentation.

 ---